BladeRunnerJS/brjs-appcache/README.md

 ### Clone the repo and configure
 - Clone this repository.
-- Configure your BRJS root directory path.
-There are two ways you can specify the path:
-    - Pass it in to gradle with every build command by adding `-PbrjsPath=BRJS_DIRECTORY` to the command line.
-This is usually useful for automated builds, but is painful for development.
-A better way is to...
-    - Create a `./gradle.properties` file in the plugin root directory with the same property.
-This will apply to every run of the build.
-E.g.
+- Create a `./gradle.properties` file in the plugin root directory with the path to your BRJS root directory:
         ```
         brjsPath=BRJS_DIRECTORY
         ```

+    - Alternatively you can set the path by adding `-PbrjsPath=BRJS_DIRECTORY` to the command line arguments.
+This can be useful for things such as build scripts.

 ### Using Eclipse or IntelliJ IDEA
 If you are using either Eclipse or IntelliJ IDEA for development, follow the instructions below to set up your project files